 The first step involves communication and education.
 Our attorneys meet personally with clients to review their personal and financial information as well as their goals and objectives for their family members.

 In addition to learning about our clients and their goals, we educate them about issues affecting wealth transfer such as:

 - Wills and trusts

 - Estate, gift and generation-skipping taxes, and asset protection

-We believe that an informed client will make the best possible decisions for his or her family.
-At Lowndes, we also believe that estate planning is a lifelong process.
-Therefore, the estate plan of a young executive or business person will mature over time, as that person’s family, assets and objectives also mature.
+We believe that an informed client will make the best possible decisions for their family.
+We also believe that estate planning is a lifelong process.
+The estate plan of a young executive or business person changes over time, as their family, assets and objectives change.

 Because we attempt to customize our clients’ estate plan to their particular needs, the complexity of the plan selected will vary from simple to complicated as directed by the client.
 We provide standard estate planning documents consisting of Wills, Durable Powers of Attorney, Designation of Health Care Surrogate, and Life Support Declaration (living wills), for married couples with children, as well as for single persons.

 In cases where estate tax planning is warranted, the firm’s attorneys prepare documents that take advantage of the applicable credit amount (commonly known as the unified credit).
 We also counsel clients to consider marital deduction trusts and generation-skipping trusts.
 Because the nature of the estate and gift transfer tax system encourages gifts, we prepare a variety of irrevocable trusts that can serve as vehicles for making lifetime gifts to family members, thereby reducing the effective rate of transfer tax.